tsutsu/runs/README.md

 # `runs` — the opposite of `uniq`

-`runs` is a simple, stateless command-line utility which filters an input stream for only lines which share their first N bytes with a line adjacent to them (ignoring empty lines.)
-Lines which do not share a common prefix of length N with an adjacent line will be dropped.
+`runs` is a simple, stateless command-line utility which filters an input stream for only non-unique lines (i.e. lines that are "the same" as at least one line above or below them.)
+In this sense, it does the opposite of what POSIX `uniq(1)` does: `uniq(1)` gives you the stream without the duplicates, while `runs(1)` gives you *only* the duplicates.

-Or, to put that another way, `runs` considers the first N bytes of each line the "bucket key" for the line, and emits only "buckets" with more than one member.
+This behavior isn't of much use by itself (as far as I know!), but `runs` can also take a flag `--prefixlen` (`-p` for short) to specify that lines should be compared for "same-ness" by only their first N bytes.
+This turns `runs` into a sort of "bucketing" or "chunking" stream, working much like the `chunk_by` stream combinator found in some dynamic languages.
+Unlike these stream combinators, `runs` will toss out any "bucket" with only one member.

-`runs` is O(N) in time, and O(1) in memory usage.
-This makes it safe to use in on datasets with large "buckets", where a dynamic language's `group_by` or `chunk_by` stream combinator might generate excessive garbage or even choke on the input.
+`runs` is O(N) in time, and O(1) in memory usage; it doesn't buffer the entire "bucket" before emitting it.
+This makes it safe to use as a filter on datasets with potentially huge "buckets", where a dynamic language's `group_by` or `chunk_by` stream combinator might generate excessive garbage or even choke on the input.

-`runs` is useful as a preprocessing step when analyzing real-world hash-table or trie keysets for their collision or nesting-depth properties.
+`runs` (with the `-p` flag) is useful as a preprocessing step when analyzing real-world hash-table or trie keysets for their collision or nesting-depth properties.
 A large keyspace dump, with mostly "trivial" (1:1 pigeonholed) keys, can be filtered down to only the non-trivial keys.

 ## Example usage